sonamza/final-frontend/README.md

-# 🎉 Event Dashboard
+# 🎉 final-frontend

-A modern and responsive **Event Dashboard** built using **Vite** and **React**.
+A modern and responsive **final-frontend** built using **Vite** and **React**.
 This project is designed for managing and viewing events in an intuitive interface, offering fast load times and a smooth user experience.

 ## 🚀 Features